morris0401/Suzhou-Numerals-Sequence-Recognition/README.md

 # Bringing Suzhou Numerals into the Digital Age: A Dataset and Recognition Study on Ancient Chinese Trade Records

+## Overview
+This project aims to digitize Suzhou numerals—an ancient Chinese numerical system used in historical trade records—by providing a curated dataset and a recognition model.
+Built upon [GitYCC/crnn-pytorch](https://github.com/GitYCC/crnn-pytorch), we adapt and enhance it to recognize these unique brush-written characters, bridging the gap between historical archives and modern OCR technology.

 [**ALP 2025**](https://www.ancientnlp.com/alp2025/) Co-located with [**NAACL2025**](https://2025.naacl.org/)

 This project is based on [GitYCC/crnn-pytorch](https://github.com/GitYCC/crnn-pytorch).